stevearc/flywheel/doc/topics/models/schema.rst

 **Local Secondary Indexes**: Optional, up to 5.
 You may only use these if your table has a range key.
 These fields are indexed in a similar fashion as the range key.
 You may also query against them within a specific hash key.
-You can think of these as a range key with no uniqueness requirements.
+You can think of these as range keys with no uniqueness requirements.

 **Global Secondary Indexes**: Optional, up to 5.
 These indexes have a hash key and optional range key, and can be put on any declared field.
 This allows you